-A new technique for creating films of barium titanate (BaTiO3) nano particles in a polymer matrix could allow fabrication of improved capacitors able to store twice as much energy as conventional devices.
-The improved capacitors could be used in consumer devices such as cellular telephones – and in defense applications requiring both high energy storage and rapid current discharge.
+A new technique for creating films of barium titanate (BaTiO3) nano particles in a polymer matrix could allow fabrication of improved new powerful capacitors able to store twice as much energy as conventional devices.
+The improved new powerful capacitors could be used in consumer devices such as cellular telephones – and in defense applications requiring both high energy storage and rapid current discharge.

-This capacitor array device made with a barium titanate nanocomposite.
+This new powerful capacitors array device made with a barium titanate nanocomposite.

 Because of its high dielectric properties, barium titanate has long been of interest for use in capacitors, but until recently materials scientists had been unable to produce good dispersion of the material within a polymer matrix.
 By using tailored organic phosphonic acids to encapsulate and modify the surface of the nano particles, researchers at the Georgia Institute of Technology’s Center for Organic Photonics and Electronics were able to overcome the particle dispersion problem to create uniform nano composites.

-For capacitors and related applications, the amount of energy you can store in a material is related to these two factors.
+For new powerful capacitors and related applications, the amount of energy you can store in a material is related to these two factors.

 1. High Dielectric Constant